 Advertisement

 During the Cold War, the Irish Government declined to join NATO but did sign a secret memo with London which allowed the RAF into Irish airspace when asked and required.

-The agreement was never published officially but is sill in force in recent years the RAF has been scrambled on a number of occasions after Russian bombers entered Ireland’s airspace.
+The agreement was never published officially but it is still in force and, in recent years, the RAF has been scrambled on a number of occasions after Russian jets entered Ireland’s airspace.

+Advertisement